OluwadamilareCalebFabiyi/Analysis-with-POWER-BI-PhoneNow-Customer-Retention-Manager-Dashboard-/README.md

 Create a dashboard that shows the necessary KPI's for our Retention Manager.

-Help us create a Visualization that can help us better interpret the data and retain our customers.
+Help us create a Visualization, generate insights and provide recommendations that can help us better retain our customers.

 # Data Sourcing and Transformation